kadirahq/flow-router/README.md

 });
 ~~~

-We can also have global subscriptions like this:
+We can also regiser global subscriptions like this:

 ~~~js
 FlowRouter.subscriptions = function() {